 Library privileges are not transferable.
 Only the individual named on the library card can use the card.
 Authorization cards, which allow borrowing by proxy, may be issued to UCD faculty and disabled staff and students.

 A variety of different courtesy and fee-based library cards are available for individuals who are not currently registered UCD students, faculty or staff.
-These individuals may apply for library privileges in-person at Shields Library, the Carlson Health Sciences Library, the Physical Sciences & Engineering Library, or the Blaisdell Medical Library (Sacramento).
-Individuals must present a current government-issued photo ID and verification of status or payment (cash or check only) when registering.
-Payments must be by check (payable to “UC Regents”) or exact-change only.
+These individuals may apply for library privileges in-person at any UC Davis Library location (excluding the Mabie Law Library).
+Individuals must present a current government-issued photo ID and verification of status or payment when registering.
+Payments must be by check (payable to “UC Regents”) or exact-cash only.

 Renewal of library privileges may be requested in person, by email or by phone.
 If this is a fee-based library account, payment is due at the time of renewal.